 - Florida Trend’s Legal Elite Up and Coming

 - Independent News Rising Star 2011

-- Big Brothers Big Sisters of Northwest Florida, Board of Directors & Former “Big”
+- General Counsel to Big Brothers Big Sisters of Northwest Florida

-- Emerald Coast Legal Aid, President of Board of Trustees
+- Emerald Coast Legal Aid, Past President and current member of Board of Trustees

-- General Counsel to Canopy of Hope and Pensacola Dream Center, rehabilitation agency for human-trafficking victims
+- General Counsel to Canopy of Hope and Pensacola Dream Center, rehabilitation agency assisting human-trafficking victims

 - Northern District of Florida Bankruptcy Bar Association, Past-President and Former Board Member